 Trade Only High-Volume Stocks

-Let’s say that you hypothetically just found an amazing catalyst (or series of catalysts): A company in a trending sector hires a hot new CEO — and they announced the cure for the common cold.
-This stock has nowhere to go but up, so you should jump on the trade, right?
+A company in a trending sector hires a hot new CEO — and it announces the cure for the common cold.
+Seems like this stock can only go up … right?

 Not so fast.
-I want you to be ahead of the trend, but I also want you to know that there’s never a sure thing in the stock market.
-You still have to do research and consider the stock from multiple angles.
+There’s never a ‘sure thing’ in the stock market.
+You still gotta do your research and look at the stock from multiple angles.

 Now, if we’re talking about volume, we have to also talk about volatility.
 Volatility is a measure of how quickly a stock’s price moves up or down.
 The faster it moves, the higher the volatility.

-If you want to be smarter about stock catalysts, then you need to take an intelligent approach to trading in general.
+If you want to be smarter about catalysts, you need an intelligent approach to trading in general.

-I established my Trading Challenge as a specific and targeted way for traders to get an education in the market that just wasn’t available when I was started trading.
+I started my Trading Challenge as a specific and targeted way for traders to get an education in the market that just wasn’t available when I started trading.

-In the Trading Challenge, you’ll gain access to a massive DVD library, live trading sessions every Wednesday morning, live lessons every Wednesday night, as well as live trading and webinars with some of my top students.
+In the Trading Challenge, you’ll gain access to a massive DVD library, live trading sessions, lessons, and webinars with some of my top students.
 You can also be a part of what I think is the best trading chat room.

 The Bottom Line

-Stock catalysts can have a powerful and rapid effect on stocks.
+Catalysts can have a powerful and FAST effect on stocks.
 They can make stock prices surge or plummet in extremely short periods of time.

-By educating yourself on common catalysts and their effects, you can better be poised to face them in the future.
-They can also help support your case for a trade or signal you to walk away.
+Educate yourself on common catalysts and their effects.
+You’ll be better poised to face them in the future.
+They can help support your case for a trade or signal you to walk away.